 We strengthen our community by educating and empowering youth to realize their full potential.

-SPUT focuses on social-emotional development of our students to prepare them to be leaders on and off the tennis court.
-SPUT SPIRIT (service, perseverance, integrity, responsibility, imagination, and teamwork) is infused into every lesson and expected of every participant.
+Saint Paul Urban Tennis focuses on social and emotional development to prepare our students to be leaders on and off the tennis court.
+SPUT S.P.I.R.I.T (service, perseverance, integrity, responsibility, imagination, and teamwork) is infused into every lesson.

 Health & Wellbeing

-SPUT builds, sustains and nourishes the physical and emotional health of each child who takes part in its program by weaving the fun and activity of tennis with practical health information to give them the tools to be healthy in body and mind.
+SPUT builds, sustains, and nourishes the physical and emotional health of each participant.
+We combine the fun and activity of tennis with practical health information to give kids the tools to be healthy in body and mind.

 Pursuit of Excellence

-SPUT believes in continuous quality improvement as an organization and that all program participants should pursue every challenge – be it on the tennis court, classroom, or in the community – with the highest level of integrity, fervor, and sportsmanship.
+SPUT believes in continuously improving as an organization.
+We teach each participant to pursue every challenge – on the tennis court, in the classroom, or in the community – with the highest level of integrity, fervor, and sportsmanship.

 The Saint Paul Urban Tennis Program was created in 1991 as a pilot project through the Northwest Tennis Patrons, now known as InnerCity Tennis.
-Lachlan Reed, the founder of the Inner City Tennis Program donated $10,000 as the first seed money for the St Paul Urban Tennis Program.
-Under the guidance of Sandy Martin, three sites were chosen in an area of low-income housing where few opportunities existed for young people: The Bucky Olson Courts at Saint Paul Central, El Rio Vista and Dayton's Bluff were chosen in order to focus on African-American, Hispanic and Asian populations.
-During that first summer, 125 young people participated in the program.
-In 2016 that number had reached more than 2,500.
+Lachlan Reed, the founder of the Inner City Tennis Program, donated $10,000 as the first seed money for the Saint Paul Urban Tennis Program.
+Under the guidance of Sandy Martin, three sites were chosen in an area of low-income housing where few opportunities existed for young people: The Bucky Olson Courts at Saint Paul Central, El Rio Vista, and Dayton's Bluff.
+These sites were chosen in order to focus on African-American, Hispanic, and Asian populations.
+During the first summer 125 young people participated in the program.
+In 2016 that number reached more than 2,500.

-The following year, the great Ernie Greene was asked to merge his efforts with the Martin Luther King Tennis Buffs to Saint Paul Urban Tennis.
+The following year Ernie Greene was asked to merge the Martin Luther King Tennis Buffs with Saint Paul Urban Tennis.
 At this point, our program really took off.
-Ernie helped increase participation, donors, and build on the life skills that Ernie had been instilling as an important part of his curriculum and relationship with the students.
+Ernie helped increase participation, grow donations, and focused on instilling life skills into the curriculum.